 Evaluations are fastidious and methodical scientific investigations.

-Evaluations for the CC generally follow these steps (black: PCA, white: CC):
+Evaluations for the CC generally follow these steps:

 Application of PCA evaluations